Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Framework and standard properties

 with $ d\sigma(t) = \frac 1 {2\pi} \sqrt{4-t^2} \ \mathbf 1_{|t|\leq2} \ dt$ the semicircle distribution.

 \item A noncommutative random variable $u$ is called a Haar unitary if it is a unitary, i.e. $u^*u=uu^*=1_{\A}$, and for all $k$ in $\Z$, one has

-\item We refer to subsection 2.3 of \cite{deux} for notions of free stochastic calculus.
-However it is not necessary to understand this theory to read this paper.
-For the sake of completeness we still define the free unitary Brownian motion.
+\item We refer to subsection 2.3 of \cite{deux} for notions of free stochastic calculus, and notably for defining $\# dS_s$ the integral with respect to a free Brownian motion.
+However, it is not necessary to understand this theory to read this paper.
+Indeed, for the sake of completeness we define the free unitary Brownian motion below, but we will not use this definition directly in this paper.
 Let $(S_t)_{t\geq 0}$ be a free Brownian motion adapted to a filtered $W^*$-probability space $(\A,(\A_t)_{t\geq 0},\tau)$, the free unitary Brownian motion $(u_t)_{t\geq 0}$ is the unique solution to the equation

 In particular, for any $t\geq 0$, $u_t$ is unitary, that is $u_t u_t^* = u_t^* u_t = 1_{\A}$.

 \end{itemize}

 \end{defi}